o3de/sig-simulation/rfcs/RFC Feature - USD in the Scene Pipeline.md

 Do this in three phases:

+1. Single USD
     1. Upgrade O3DE to use Assimp's latest implementation
-    1. Input: single USD geometry files that don't use layers or references
+    2. Input: single USD geometry files that don't use layers or references
-    2. Output: azmodel containing the USDs geometry
+    3. Output: azmodel containing the USDs geometry
+2. USD with References
+    1. Update Assimp scene tree with tags for referenced USD files
-2. Contribute back to Assimp and update scene builder to load USD files with references.
-Stages are flattened by adding in reference geometry.
-O3DE then processes USD like FBX and other scene file formats.
+    2. Update O3DE scene builder to load USD files and look for reference tags.
-    1. Input: USD files which contains a hierarchy of references to other geometry inside of other USD files
-    2. Output: Flattened azmodel containing the geometry from the multiple USD files inside one azmodel file
-3. Contribute back to Assimp giving API option to flatten stages or keep reference geom separate.
-Update O3DE to create a procedural prefab that mimics the relationship graph of USD files by matching models and transforms.
-This could be expanded later to allow O3DE developers to translate USD properties into O3DE component properties as well as add advanced shaders/materials.
+    3. Update O3DE to create a procedural prefab that mimics the relationship graph of USD files by matching models and transforms
-    1. Input: USD files which contains a hierarchy of references to other geometry inside of other USD files
+    4. Input: USD files which contains a hierarchy of references to other geometry inside of other USD files
-    2. Output: Procedural prefabs generated per USD.
+    5. Output: Procedural prefabs generated for the root USD as well as referenced USDs.
 Root prefab preserves the hierarchy of the original USD.
+3. USD with Variants
+    1. Updated Assimp scene tree with tags for variants within a USD
+    2. Update O3DE scene builder to load USD files and look for variants
+    3. Input: USD file which contains X variants
+    4. Output:
+            1. X meshes and X prefabs generated for each variant
+            2. Prefabs which references a variant in its hierarchy will nest 1 of the prefab variants

 ### Why these three phases?

 *   Phase 1 is extremely fast.
-*   The work for phase 2 is used in phase 3, so there won't be much wasted effort here.
 *   Once phase 2 is completed, there's great benefits to using USD: content creators can start splitting up content on their end.
-*   Benefits of phase:
+*   Benefits of phase 2:
     *   Performance - asset processing time, and hard drive space used by product assets: We won't need to re-create product assets, such as models, that are referenced by multiple other USD files.
     *   Workflow - additional procedural prefabs will be available for content creators to use in the Editor.
+*   Phase 3 and beyond nice-to-have.
+    *   Variants are advanced so makes sense to break them out into a later phase.
+    *   Avoid variant explosion by only selecting 1 of many variants when generating procedural prefabs

 ### Simple Example
 ![image](https://github.com/user-attachments/assets/2eaf9c33-0fb0-403a-a954-837695c91c6f)